 Internal Controls: This provision calls on publicly traded companies liable under the FCPA to install oversight structures within their company that help ensure funds are spent properly and that bribery and other corrupt behaviors are not tolerated.
 The provision states that these controls should be “reasonable,” given a company’s vulnerability to hosting or facilitating improper behavior.
 In other words, a company that does a lot of foreign business and handles many large contracts from foreign governments would be expected to maintain more stringent internal controls than a company that mostly does domestic work.

 Terms and Definitions Relevant to the FCPA

 In order for a payment or transaction to be considered a violation of the FCPA, a number of specific factors have to be met.
-The following terms help explain what those factors are and how they relate to the FCPA’s anti-bribery provisions, but you can also visit our more comprehensive FCPA terms and definitions page for a more detailed description of these terms.
+The following terms help explain what those factors are and how they relate to the FCPA’s anti-bribery provisions, but this more comprehensive FCPA terms and definitions page provides a more detailed description of these terms.

 “Corruptly” – In order to show a violation of the FCPA, it must be proven that the payment, offer, or promise to pay was made “corruptly,” or clearly “intended to induce the recipient to misuse his official position.”

 “Willfully” – Though not defined in the FCPA, courts have decided that in order for a specific individual to be criminally liable under the law, it must be determined that he or she acted “willfully,” or had explicit knowledge that his or her action(s) was a violation of federal law.

 “Anything of value” – Because a bribery payment can be offered in a variety of ways and take the form of many things, the definition of a bribe is left rather broad in the language of the law.
 For the purpose of the FCPA, a bribe is any corrupt “offer, payment, promise to pay, or authorization of the giving of anything of value.”
 That can mean cash, gifts, travel, entertainment, or even charitable contributions.